Curriculum & Instruction

 Instructional Technology

-CURR 5170: Introduction to Technology in Education
+CURR 5170: Introduction to Technology in Education3

-CURR 5172: Multimedia for Educators and Trainers
+CURR 5172: Multimedia for Educators and Trainers3

-CURR 5175: Capstone Project in Instructional Technology
+CURR 5175: Capstone Project in Instructional Technology3

 Alternative Licensure Program Transition